Tricks

 Setting file attributes in Microsoft FTP:

-To alter the attributes of a file "script.pl" from within a ftp session use:
+To alter the attributes of a file "script.pl" from within a ftp session (it is easier in a shell but shell is not allowed) use:

 quote site chmod 755 script.pl